 Source: IndieGoGo Insights 2011

 Crowdfunding is a time and labour intensive activity – it can be exhausting and demoralising at times, but you can prepare for that.
 One way to counteract the burn of developing and funding a project is to involve other people in the process.
-Not only will you share the burden of the work involved, but you will also bring extra social capital into your project, and social capital is of massive value in crowdfunding.
+Not only will you share the burden of the work involved, but you will also bring extra social capital into your project through your crowdfunding team, and social capital is of massive value in crowdfunding.

 Your crowdfunding team – what do I need to consider?